WVURAIL/dspira-lessons/categories/horn-construction/index.md

 * The cradle can be connected to any base desired.
 The wooden support stand presented here provides sturdy support for the horn.
 It is a simple design that is affordable and easy to construct.
 Its largest dimension is 75 cm so that it just fits through a standard doorway.

-* The horn panels, can, cradle, and support stand can be constructed for under $50.
+* The horn telescope presented here is designed to be affordable and easily constructed using materials that mostly can be obtained from a local home improvement store.

 **Instructions for assembling the horn and base, and acquiring the needed electronic components:**